badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 -
 # Feature Engineering

- Feature engineering refers to the process of raw data manipulation such as addition, deletion, combination, mutation etc.
+ Feature engineering refers to the process of raw data manipulation such as addition, deletion, combination, mutation etc. It encompasses the process of creating new features or modifying existing ones to improve the performance of a machine learning model.

  In addition, feature engineering in Machine Learning involves extracting useful features from the given input data to better learn the target using our choosen machine learning model.
 It involves transforming data to forms that better relate to the underlying target to be learned.
  At the end, only the most significant features, that have linear relation with the target, are given to the model and the remaining features are discarded.